 Password Hacking Tool Custom Files

-Numerous password cracking programs are only a Google search away even on the normal web.
+Numerous password cracking software tools are only a Google search away even on the normal web.
 Legitimately useful for improving server security by discovering weak passwords, they can also be used maliciously.

 Requiring proper configuration for each target, enterprising hackers are selling files containing customized settings for pretty much any app or website you can think of, from email and social media to gaming and online shopping.
 Each one will typically set you back just $1.96.
 We collated a list of brands that we found with such files advertised but there’s many more appearing daily.

 Simple yet effective software that captures every keystroke on your computer.
-It can be installed a number of ways, including remotely, and is used by scammers to grab login credentials and fraudulently access accounts.
-The average price on the dark web was just $2.07.
+Keyloggers can be installed a number of ways, including remotely, and are used by scammers to grab login credentials and fraudulently access online accounts.
+The average price on the dark web for keylogger software was just $2.07.

 We found that ready-made phishing pages for the world’s most popular consumer brands proliferate on the dark web, driving the price down to a near-uniform $2.07.
 We noted that the only brands to cost more than this were Apple, more than double the price at $5.11 and Netflix at $3.54 suggesting the greater value of their customers to scammers.